Keyboard shortcuts

 This guide will help you calibrate your Crimpdeq device to ensure accurate weight measurements.
 The calibration process involves using a known weight to establish a reference point for the device’s measurements.

-1. Download and install the nRF Connect app for your platform:
+• nRF Connect installed for your platform:

-2. Navigate to the Scanner tab.
+1. Launch the app and go to the Scanner tab.

 1. Expand the “Unknown Service” section.

-2. Look for the characteristic with UUID: 7e4e1703-1ea6-40c9-9dcc-13d34ffead57.
-Services
+2. Find the characteristic with UUID: 7e4e1703-1ea6-40c9-9dcc-13d34ffead57.

 1. Open the Floating Point to Hex Converter.

-2. Use "Single-precision" floating point converter.
+2. Select “Single-precision” (32-bit) floating point.

-4. Click "Convert to hex".
+4. Click “Convert to hex” and save the resulting “Hex value”.

-1. Hang your Crimpdeq with no weight attached.
+1. Hang Crimpdeq with no weight attached.

 2. Send the command 7300000000 to the characteristic: